 A previous grant from the YCC back in 2017, made an immense amount of progress on the property, which had been gaining momentum since it was first obtained back in 2010.
 Photos from 2017, along with videos captured by our wildlife cameras, and further details on the project can be found by clicking on the links.
-This year, a new crew is building on the hard work from previous years and continuing to turn La Mancha into a safe haven for wildlife.

 Wetlands are known for having multifarious levels of biodiversity.
 Our overall vision for La Mancha is to create a habitat and nursery for native fish, native and migratory birds, and create plenty of habitat for mammals as well as amphibians and reptiles to thrive.
 A North American Beaver, or Castor canadensis, has been spotted by our wildlife cameras as well as by our crew.
 Beavers are considered a keystone species within an ecosystem, as they manipulate the landscape, creating habitats for other organisms to occupy.
 For more pictures and videos on the wildlife that has been spotted this year, please see the list below.